Msbarari/NewsApp/README.md

 Done With Clean Architict RXSWIFT & MVVMC

-I tried to Implement it by Clean Archetect By Devide The Project Into Layers
+I tried to Implement it by Clean Architect By divid The Project Into Layers

-!)
-Presentetion Layer : done with MVVM-C Patern
+1) Presentetion Layer : done with MVVM-C Patern

-2) Domain : Which contain the Bussnice but I SKIP it because time constraint
+2) Domain : contain the Business but I SKIP it because time constraint

 3) Data Layer : With  ServiceProvider to handle All NewsEndPoint